BuvinJT/distbuilder/docs/ConfigClasses.md

 ### QtIfwPerformOperationPage

 This class is derived from `QtIfwUiPage`.
-It provides a "blank" page for performing custom operations as one steps through the IFW wizard in the natural manner.
+It provides a "blank" page for performing custom operations during the installation process.
+Note that these operations take place outside of the main, built-in "installer operations", and instead allow more dynamic actions to place "around" that process.
-Optionally, you may dynamically control the title / descriptive text displayed as your operation proceeds, and upon success / failure.
-To do so, call the QStript function:
+Optionally, you may control the UI as your operation proceeds, and upon success / failure.
+To do so, call the QScript function:
-`setCustomPageText( page, title, description )` or build it via the Python helper:
+`setCustomPageText( page, title, description )` or build that script via the Python helper:
-`setCustomPageText( title, text, isAutoQuote=True, pageVar="page" )`.
+`setCustomPageText( title, description, isAutoQuote=True, pageVar="page" )`.

 Constructor:

-    QtIfwPerformOperationPage( name, pageOrder, operation,
+    QtIfwPerformOperationPage( name, operation="",
+                               order=QT_IFW_PRE_INSTALL,
                                onSuccessDelayMillis=None )

 Details:

 **operation**: The custom QScript to execute, driving the operation.
-At the end of this script, this **MUST RETURN A BOOLEAN (TRUE/FASLE) INDICATION OF SUCCESS**.
+At the end of this script, you this **MUST RETURN A BOOLEAN (TRUE/FASLE) INDICATION OF SUCCESS**.
 If success is indicated, the `onSuccessDelayMillis` parameter will dictate what occurs next.
 If a failure is indicated (via a return of *false*), then nothing will occur post operation.
-The page cannot be advanced in this state.
-The user may only click the "Cancel" button to quite the installer.
+The page cannot be advanced in this failure state.
+The user may only click the "Cancel" button to quit the installer.

+**order**: You may NOT specify one the standard options for a `QtIfwUiPage` attribute `pageOrder`.
+Instead, use either `QT_IFW_PRE_INSTALL` or `QT_IFW_POST_INSTALL`.

 **onSuccessDelayMillis**: By default, this is set to `None`, which indicates that upon success, the page should advanced instantly.
 If a value greater than 0 is provided, the